-April 2, 2022 April 3, 2021
+April 1, 2023 April 2, 2022

-Construction loan contract amount \$ 9,330 \$ 37,628
+Construction loan contract amount \$ 2,214 \$ 9,330

-Cumulative advances (3,547) (13,801)
+Cumulative advances (706) (3,547)

-\$ 5,783 \$ 23,827
+\$ 1,508 \$ 5,783

 Representations and Warranties of Mortgages Sold.
 We sell loans to GSEs and whole-loan purchasers and finance certain loans with long-term credit facilities secured by the respective loans.
 In connection with these activities, we provide to GSEs and whole-loan purchasers and lenders representations and warranties related to the loans sold or financed.
 These representations and warranties generally relate to the ownership of the loan, the validity of the lien securing the loan, the loan's compliance with the criteria for inclusion in the sale transaction, including compliance with underwriting standards or loan criteria established by the buyer, and our ability to deliver documentation in compliance with applicable laws.
 Generally, representations and warranties may be enforced at any time over the life of the loan.
 Upon a breach of a representation, we may be required to repurchase the loan or to indemnify a party for incurred losses.
 Repurchase demands and claims for indemnification payments are reviewed on a loan-by-loan basis to validate if there has been a breach requiring repurchase.
 We manage the risk of repurchase through underwriting and quality assurance practices and by servicing the mortgage loans to investor standards.
 We maintain a reserve for these contingent repurchase and indemnification obligations.
-This reserve of \$866,000 as of April 2, 2022 and \$1.2 million as of April 3, 2021, included in Accrued expenses and other current liabilities, reflects management's estimate of probable loss.
+This reserve of \$0.7 million as of April 1, 2023 and \$0.9 million as of April 2, 2022, included in Accrued expenses and other current liabilities, reflects management's estimate of probable loss.
 We consider a variety of assumptions, including borrower performance (both actual and estimated future defaults), historical repurchase demands and loan default rates to estimate the liability for loan repurchases and indemnifications.
-There were no claim requests that resulted in the repurchase of a loan during the year ended April 2, 2022.
-In addition, we are subject to minimum net worth requirements and was in compliance for the year ended April 2, 2022.
+There were no claim requests that resulted in the repurchase of a loan during the year ended April 1, 2023.
+In addition, we are subject to minimum net worth requirements and were in compliance for the year ended April 1, 2023.